 I am a software engineer and technology architect in Central-NJ/NYC area specializing in Big Data, analytics, high- performance computing, and cloud architectures.
-I am also a recognized expert and published author on the topics of cloud computing, and software engineering.
 Throughout my career I solved complex business problems with creative applications of computing technology.

 Cloud Platform Architect / Lead Engineer

-I am currently the lead engineer in the design and implementation of the multi-tenant cloud PaaS platform for mobile big data analytics in the wholesale and distribution vertical.
-I provide technology and thought leadership in a team, which I've helped build.
+Joined as the lead engineer in the design and implementation of the multi-tenant cloud PaaS platform for mobile big data analytics in the wholesale and distribution vertical.
+I provided technology and thought leadership in a team, which I've helped build.
 I've been called upon to offer technical advice and guidance on various aspects of customer solution implementations involving AWS, SAP CRM, and Cassandra.

 In collaboration with our enterprise customers, several SPA, mobile apps, and natural-language processing chat bots were built on top of this platform.
 The chat bot that I built was a recommendation engine used in an events app: a user is an event attendee; they can join interest group chat rooms; the bot monitors the conversations and offers venues, activities, and vendors the users may be interested in.
 Three SPA apps I worked on are the OAuth 2.0 authorization server (Angular, Bootstrap, and Node.js), a data-center health-monitoring app (JQuery Mobile) and a survey management and collection app (JQuery and Bootstrap).